OmerShubi/DUBUS/README.md

 Project Overview
 ================
+Welcome to DUBUS!
+Your Dublin bus trip app for congestion prediction and trip analytics!

 The app includes two parts - **DUBUS - Dublin Bus Trips Congestion** and **DUBUS - Dublin Bus Trips Analytics**.

+We gather raw bus sensor data, aggregate it into meaningful bus trips and present it to you for your city planning or other business uses.

 DUBUS - Dublin Bus Trips Congestion
 -----------------------------------